SwiftKitz/Storez/README.md

 ## Highlights

 + __Fully Customizable:__<br />
-Customize the persistence store, the `EntryType` class, post-commit actions ..
+Customize the persistence store, the `KeyType` class, post-commit actions ..
 Make this framework yours!

 + __Batteries Included__:<br />
 In case you just want to use stuff, the framework is shipped with pre-configured basic set of classes that you can just use.